Gilnockie Tower Ghost Hunt

 An interactive, investigation-led evening inside one of Scotland’s most evocative Border strongholds — where turbulent history entwines with restless spirits.

-This autumn, Mostly Ghostly invites you to explore Gilnockie Tower after dark — a rare opportunity to investigate the 16th-century home of Johnnie Armstrong, the legendary Border Reiver.
+This March, Mostly Ghostly invites you to explore Gilnockie Tower after dark — a rare opportunity to investigate the 16th-century home of Johnnie Armstrong, the legendary Border Reiver.

 Built around 1520, Gilnockie has stood witness to turbulent centuries: betrayal and bloodshed, raids and ruin, and more recent restorations that brought the tower back from dereliction.
 Within its walls are striking features — a vaulted basement, a spiral stair, a parapet walk and beacon-stance — and even a prehistoric carved stone set into the doorway, hinting at much older mysteries.